Getting a Mortgage In Singapore

 HDB loan

-A HBD Loan requires at least one applicant to be a citizen of Singapore, and your household income can’t be higher than $14,000 for families, £7,000 if you’re a single occupant or $21,000 for extended families.
-The home you’re about to buy must also be your only potential home as you cannot have owned a home in the last 30 months to qualify.
+An HBD Loan requires at least one applicant to be a citizen of Singapore, and your household income can’t be higher than $14,000 for families, £7,000 if you’re a single occupant or $21,000 for extended families.
+The home you’re about to buy must also be your only potential home, as you cannot have owned a home in the last 30 months to qualify.

-You can borrow up to 80% of the property value and your loan period must be a minimum of 25 years.
+You can borrow up to 80% of the property value, and your loan period must be a minimum of 25 years.
 This means a 20% deposit is required.
-You can find detailed information from the HDB official website
+You can find detailed information on the HDB official website.

 Bank loan